stronginteractions/website/content/about.md

 * We thank Azizah Mahmood (University of Regina) for recording our jingle.
 * We thank Javier Villalpando for the **Strong Interactions** logo.
 * We thank [Lindsay McCargar ](https://lindsaymccargar.com) for producing the **Strong Interactions** episodes.
+* We thank Ludovico Bianchi (Lawrence Berkeley National Lab) for help with the website.